pkuphil/ppkkuu/_pages/WIP.md

         </div>

         <p class="wip-description">
-          This paper examines how a community's existing linguistic practice can help determine what its words refer to, even when several possible extensions initially look equally compatible with use.
+          I examine how a community's existing linguistic practice can help determine what its words refer to, even when several possible extensions initially look equally compatible with use.
-          It offers a practice-based account of how patterns of judgment, correction, and projection can already favor one interpretation over others.
+          I offer a practice-based account of how patterns of judgment, correction, and projection can already favor one interpretation over others.
         </p>
       </div>
     </article>